 Yes, both the management server and the client on the device are open source and free to use with a permissive license, Apache 2.0.

 We are initially focused on support subscriptions and professional services as our business model.
 Our support subscription includes a dedicated Mender contact with access to our support ticket system with defined service level agreements.

-After building a very healthy baseline OTA updater, we plan to add commercial add-ons for more sophisticated functionality.
+After building a very healthy baseline OTA updater, we plan to add commercial add-ons for more advanced functionality.